withdavid/r4n69-ransomware/README.md

 This ransom was developed only for educational purposes.

-Any unlawful or illegal act done through this tool is your entire responsibility.
+Any illegal act done through this tool is your entire responsibility.

 <h2>FAQ:</h2>